marktmiller/atari-8-bit-projects/split-screen/Readme.md

 However, while code is running, the lower pane is completely blanked out.
 This is due to the OS wiping the screen memory when I reopen S:.
 I tried doing some things to get the code display back, so I could see it while the code was running, but this created some weird effects I didn't like.
-So, I just keep the lower pane blank while the code runs, and I get the cursor back in the lower pane when the code stops running.
+So, I just keep the lower pane blank while the code runs, and I get the cursor back in the lower pane when the code stops.
 The Basic code is still in memory.
 It just isn't on the display.
-It can be restored to the screen by just typing `LIST`.
+It can be restored to the screen by typing `LIST`.

-As I progressed on this project, I could see I was using the Atari and Basic in ways contrary to their design.
+As I progressed on this project, I could see I was using Basic in ways contrary to its design.
 So, there are some compromises.
-The main one being that some machine language routines need to be run to set things up for a program to run, and then some "clean up" at the end.
+The main one being that some machine language routines need to be run to set things up for a graphics program to run, and then some "clean up" at the end, to get cursor control back to Graphics 0.

 Each program needs to be initialized, and closed down as follows:
 ```